 Students will increase their knowledge and understanding of violence treatment and prevention including: pervasive community violence, intimate partner abuse, workplace violence, bullying, maternal filicide, risk assessment of violent youth and clinical and ethical issues in the treatment of violent individuals.
 Fulfills Tier I requirement.
-Next offered: Fall 2017, Fall 2018.
+Next offered Fall 2018 and Spring 2020.

 PSYC 201 Principles of Learning 3 sem. hrs.

 Examination of major theories of learning and their impact on behavior management, education, advertising, social development.
 PSYC 120 recommended.
 Next offered: Spring 2019 and Spring 2020.

 PSYC 202 Adv Principles of Psychology 3 sem. hrs.